 Dentures have come a long way in the last 10-20 years.

-Today’s dentures (especially the ones crafted and placed for patients at Advanced Cosmetic & Family Dentistry) are made from the best materials and are “fitted” so they don’t slip or cause your speech to become “fumbly” or impaired in any way.
+Today’s dentures (especially the ones crafted and placed for patients at our office) are made from the best materials and are “fitted” so they don’t slip or cause your speech to become “fumbly” or impaired in any way.

 We ensure this tight fit by taking impressions of your mouth, and creating a model to ensure a perfect fit.
 Whether you’re thinking about getting a complete denture or a partial denture, you don’t want to skip this step, as you might receive an ill-fitted denture!